View Full Version : 3 year old Habanero and a Cross-Pollinated Pepper

 Was thinkin the same thing!
 Like it!

 Nice pepper works Alex!
-Love the red in them :thumb: just beautiful.
+Love the red in them just beautiful.
 I was wantin' and wonderin' about saving my jap plants this year.
 Thanks for sharing!